 - Know the different types of clients that we use to make customized programs.

-- Discuss the psychological aspects with relation to fitness and wellness.
+- Discuss the psychological aspects in relation to fitness and wellness.

 The Science of Psychology

-Psychology is defined as the study of the mind and of people’s behaviors.
+Psychology is the study of the mind and people’s behaviors.
 There are a vast variety of fields of psychological study.
 While biology is more on the quantitative side, and psychology is more on the qualitative side.
-The outlook and study is on being able to observe behaviors and assess people on their own basis of what is being talked about.
+The outlook and study are on being able to observe behaviors and assess people on their own basis of what is being talked about.

-Communicating is a very vital part of psychology since the correct questions need to be asked, the answers need to be heard, and then the non-verbal cues have to be looked at.
-These non-verbal cues include tone of voice, the body language, their facial expressions, and any gestures that accompany.
+Communicating is a vital part of psychology since the correct questions need to be asked, the answers need to be heard, and the non-verbal cues have to be looked at.
+These non-verbal cues include tone of voice, body language, facial expressions, and any accompanying gestures.

-Psychological variables are not tangible, like with biology and other sciences, but still they are able to be firmly found.
+Psychological variables are not tangible, like biology and other sciences, but they can still be firmly found.